The NCCP Act and NCC apply to credit contracts as defined in the NCC. For the purposes of the NCC, credit is provided if, under a contract:

-For example, the inclusion of certain fees and charges for the purposes of determining whether the NCC applies to short-term credit contracts (s 6(2) NCC) (see ‘Payday loans’ in Chapter 5.8: Mortgages, consumer leases and other finance products) and the An order made by the Supreme Court of Victoria or the High Court of Australia prohibiting a body from acting outside its authority.
-See also jurisdiction; prerogative writ; ultra vires. on certain types of securities (s 50(2)–(5):(8) NCC) (see ‘Mortgages over household goods and tools of trade’ in Chapter 5.8: Mortgages, consumer leases and other finance products), do not apply to contracts entered into before 1 July 2010 (item 3(4) sch 1 Transitional Act).
+For example, the inclusion of certain fees and charges for the purposes of determining whether the NCC applies to short-term credit contracts (s 6(2) NCC) (see ‘Payday loans’) and the prohibition on certain types of securities (s 50(2)–(5):(8) NCC) (see ‘Mortgages over household goods and tools of trade’ in ‘Mortgages’), do not apply to contracts entered into before 1 July 2010 (item 3(4) sch 1 Transitional Act).

 Given that credit contracts may run for years, this chapter endeavours to note where the treatment of contracts entered into before 1 July 2010 is different to those contracts entered into after this date.

 Preliminary requirements for the NCC to apply